 What it does: Provides a virtual phone service to sales teams that want call recording and reporting functionality

 Nextiva is a virtual phone service provider that supports the recording of both incoming and outgoing calls, allowing sales managers to play calls back and pinpoint opportunities for coaching or training.
 Call analytics are also available, providing data on missed calls and comparing call volumes at different times.
 Not only does this help managers identify peak call times, but it also helps them determine staffing needs.

 Nextiva gives sales teams the same tools as many traditional business phone systems, such as call routing, voicemail, and fax.
 It features a customizable auto-attendant that prompts callers to respond with choices that will route them to the appropriate representative, play hold music, a dial-by-name directory, voicemail transcription, and business texting.
-Plus, service plans are affordable and range from $20 to $30 per month.
+Learn more on our Nextiva reviews page.